Learning Objectives Self-Check

 Visualizing Energy Use

 Apropos to our discussion of energy use, Lawrence Livermore National Lab (LLNL) in California publishes annual energy use data for the U.S. and often for U.S. states.
-The image below (click on it to see a larger version) shows the estimated 2017 energy use in the U.S., divided by source.
+The image below (click on it to see a larger version) shows the most recent estimate of energy use in the U.S., divided by source.
 IMPORTANT: LLNL uses quads as their fundamental unit.
 As mentioned in a previous reading, a quad is a quadrillion Btus, which is 1,000,000,000,000,000 BTUs, or 1 x 1015 Btus.
+(Side note: This is one of my favorite charts!
+I appreciate the amount of information it provides and the ease with which it can be interpreted.
+It tells a robust - and important - story about energy use in the U.S. I can't be the only one that has favorite charts, can I?
+Anyway, moving on...)

-The "blocks" on the left are energy sources, the pink blocks on the right are end-use sectors (note that electricity is NOT an end-use sector), and the grey blocks to the far right indicate whether or not the energy was successfully used ("Energy Services") or wasted ("Rejected Energy").
+he "blocks" on the left are energy sources (also called primary energy), the pink blocks on the right are end-use sectors (note that electricity is NOT an end-use sector), and the grey blocks to the far right indicate whether or not the energy was successfully used ("Energy Services") or wasted ("Rejected Energy").
 All of the numbers in the chart indicate total energy flows or uses.
 Think of this as a flow chart - follow the lines from left to right to see how energy is used in the U.S.

 Check Your Understanding - Chart Analysis